Ian-Fogelman/Ian-blog/_posts/2020-09-14-Managing-Conda-Environments.markdown

 <br>
 <br>

-Today we take a look at anaconda, not only is anaconda a flavor of Python distribution but it also a powerful enviornment management tool.
+Today we take a look at anaconda, not only is anaconda a flavor of Python distribution but it also a powerful environment management tool.

 <br>
 <br>

-I am well aware that you can create and manage Python enviornments and install packages into virtual Python enviornments.
+I am well aware that you can create and manage Python environment and install packages into virtual Python environments.
 Recently however the need for me to run my Jupyter notebook instance in a different version of Python arose.
 This can happen do to a particular package not being updated or compaitable with the most recent versions of Python.
 In my case this conflict was caused from the difference in Python 3.7 -> 3.8.